sanko/Affix.pm/README.md

 # DESCRIPTION

-Affix is a wrapper around [dyncall](https://dyncall.org/).

-Note: This is experimental software and is subject to change as long as this disclaimer is here.
+Affix is an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) to wrap libraries developed in other languages (C, C++, Rust, etc.) with pure Perl; without XS!

 # Basic Usage

-The basic API here is rather simple but not lacking in power.
+The basic API is rather simple but not lacking in power.
+It's likely what you'll decide to use in your projects.

 ## `affix( ... )`